 Students participating in the Semester in Rome and Florence program live in furnished apartments which they share with other students participating in this program.

-The Semester in Rome and Florence program is offered during the spring semester only, and provides transferable credit from CCSF for courses completed overseas.
+The Semester in Rome and Florence program provides transferable credit from CCSF for courses completed overseas.
 Also, students enrolled in an eligible program may be able to receive state and federal financial aid and scholarships to help defray the costs of study abroad.